doubleamp/RepData_PeerAssessment1/PA1_template.md

    ```

-3. As it will be useful later in the analysis, we calculate the average number of steps by 5-minutes intervals accross all the days, and store it as a separate column in the data frame:
+3. As it will be useful later in the analysis, we calculate the average number of steps by 5-minutes intervals across all the days, and store it as a separate column in the data frame:

    ```r
    data.steps_by_interval <- split(data$steps, data$interval)